PathologyDataScience/SurvivalNet/README.md

 # SurvivalNet
-Survival net is an automated pipeline for survival analysis using deep learning.
-It is implemented in python using Theano to be compatible with current GPUs.
-It features the following functionalities:
+SurvivalNet is a package for building survival analysis models using deep learning.
+The SurvivalNet package has the following features:

-* Training deep fully connected networks with Cox partial likelihood for survival analysis.
+* Training deep networks for time-to-event data using Cox partial likelihood
-* Layer-wise unsupervised pre-training of the network
-* Automatic hyper-parameter tuning with Bayesian Optimization
+* Automatic tuning of network architecture and learning hyper-parameters with Bayesian Optimization
-* Interpretation of the trained neural net based on partial derivatives
+* Interpretation of trained networks using partial derivatives
+* Layer-wise unsupervised pre-training

-A short paper descibing this software and its performance compared to Cox+ElasticNet and Random Survival Forests was presented in ICLR 2016 and is available [here](https://arxiv.org/pdf/1609.08663.pdf).
+A short paper descibing our approach of using Cox partial likelihood was presented in ICLR 2016 and is available [here](https://arxiv.org/pdf/1609.08663.pdf).
+A [longer paper](https://doi.org/10.1101/131367) was later published describing the package and showing applications in BioRxiv.

+# Getting Started
-In the **examples** folder you can find scripts to:
+The **examples** folder provides scripts to:

 * Train a neural network on your dataset using Bayesian Optimization (Run.py)
 * Set parameters for Bayesian Optimizaiton (BayesianOptimization.py)
 * Define a cost function for use by Bayesian Optimization (CostFunction.py)
-* Interpret a trained model and analyse feature importance (ModelAnalysis.py)
+* Interpret a trained model and analyze feature importance (ModelAnalysis.py)

-The example scripts provided assume the data is a .mat file containinig, 'Survival', 'Censored', and either 'Integ\_X' or 'Gene\_X' depending on what feature set we are using.
-But the train module takes the following numpy arrays packed in a dictionary as input:
+The Run.py training module takes as input a python dictionary containing the following numpy arrays:
 * X: input data of size (number of patients, number of features).
-Patients must be sorted with respect to T.
+Patients must be sorted with respect to event or censoring times 'T'.
-* T: sorted survival labels; either time of event or time to last follow-up. size: (number of patients, ).
+* T: Time of event or time to last follow-up, appearing in increasing order and corresponding to the rows of 'X'. size: (number of patients, ).
-* O: observed status.
-Array of 1s and 0s.
-1 means event is observed, 0 means sample is censored. size:(number of patients, ).
+* O: Right-censoring status.
+A value of 1 means the event is observed (i.e. deceased or disease progression), a 0 value indicates that the sample is censored. size:(number of patients, ).
-Also sorted with respect to T.
-* A: for patient _i_, the corresponding element in A is the index of the first patient in the at risk group of _i_.
-Look at Run.py for an example of how to calculate this vector using the provided functions. size:(number of patients, ).
+* A: An index array encoding the at-risk set for each sample.
+For sample _i_, the _i_ th element in A is the index of the next sample in the at risk group of _i_ (see Run.py for an example of how to calculate this vector using the provided functions) size:(number of patients, ).

 These vectors are packed into a dictionty D and passed to train (found in train.py module) as demonstrated in Run.py.

+The provided example scripts assume the data is a .mat file containinig, 'Survival', 'Censored', and either 'Integ\_X' or 'Gene\_X' depending on what feature set we are using.

 ## Installation Guide for Docker Image

 This project was build on Docker Platform for the easy use and the platform independency.
 The link for Docker Image is found [here](https://hub.docker.com/r/cramraj8/survivalnet2.0/).
 You can pull the Docker Image using this command on terminal.